rnambilakshmi/HumanChain/README.md

 ### Our Solution: HumanChain

-HumanChain is an interface that bridges the gap and brings together these people as it suggests, lends a hand, to fight this pandemic.
+HumanChain is an interface that bridges the gap and brings together these people as it suggests, build a human chain for providing help for those in need, to fight this pandemic.

 ![github-small](/client/images/launchpage.png)

+## Challenges we ran into

+1. Issues with versions of `web3.js`
+2. Integration of the frontend with firebase & ethereum
+3. Finding the suitable framework amongst new frameworks like DappHero, Glitch & Webflow (we tried that initially, but later stuck to vanilla HTML, CSS & JS)

 <p align="center">Created with :heart: by Tezan Sahu & R. Nambilakshmi</p>